-Sales operations as the primary driver of acquisition of local merchants
+Sales operations as the primary driver of the acquisition of local merchants

 The relationship with the millions of local merchants on Groupon is critical for the long-term success of the business.
 Those relationships indeed are an essential part of long-term business success.

 That’s also why Groupon, in 2017, had 2,400 merchant sales representatives and sales support staff.
 They had the role of nurturing merchant relationships and provide local expertise.

 Beyond merchant sales, Groupon also leverages on deal managers to provide support in areas such as:

 - merchant services

 - merchandising and logistics

 Deal managers and sales teams work together to optimize the deal structure, pricing, discount, and geographic mix of deals in respective markets.

 The editorial department creates written and visual content on the deals offered on the platform.

 Merchant services representatives help merchants optimize their strategy when deals are offered.
 And customer service answers customer inquiries in several areas.